CodetrixStudio/CapacitorGoogleAuth/README.md

 });
 ```

-or if need use meta tags
+or if need use meta tags (Optional):

 ```html
 <meta name="google-signin-client_id" content="{your client id here}" />